Herbal Sciences and Technologies

 Graduates in Herbal Sciences and Technologies will have mastered the methods of investigation and experimentation, including data collection and communication of results, and will be able to understand and use advanced texts.
 They will have operational skills and will be able to carry out technical, managerial and professional tasks in the recognition and collection of medicinal plants and their transformation, in quality management, in the marketing of herbal drugs and their derivatives to be used in the preparation of medicinal products, health products, cosmetics or intended for food, ensuring compliance with the provisions of national and EU laws in force.

-The title is one of the requirements needed to access to the National Examination (Esame di Stato) for the Professional Register of Chemists, section B.
+Graduates have the right to enrol in the National Herbalists Register managed by the Federation of Italian Herbalists (FEI).
+The degree is one of the requirements needed for the access to the National Examination (Esame di Stato) for registration in Section B of the Professional Register of Chemists, allowing them to practice as junior chemists.

 Employment statistics (Almalaurea)